kishannareshpal/Exames/README.md

 ### Quick INFO
   Made by a Student for Students.
-This will definetely help you to study for exams!
+This will definetely help you study for exams!

 ...............................
 ### FAQ!